WeeslaX/Weeslaniac/README.md

-# Weeslaniac
+# Weeslaniac Fuzzing Tool

 ## Description
-The **Weeslaniac Fuzzing Tool** is a pure python based script that fuzzes an android application's GUI to primarily detect crashes and potentially other GUI related vulerabilities.
-The script works on android devices and emulators.
+**Weeslaniac** is a pure python based script that uses weighted random algorithm to fuzz an android application's GUI to primarily detect crashes and potentially other GUI related vulerabilities.

+## Features

+- Compatible only with **Android** devices and emulators/
+- Compatible with any OS that can run Python.
+- Works well with apps that do not require registration.
+- Crash detection and continuation capabilities.
+- Outputs a python script that replicates all actions performed by the fuzzing tool for crash analysis.
+- Takes screenshot of unique screen states for crash analysis.

 ## Pre-requisites